mikro-orm/mikro-orm/docs/docs/installation.md

 ```

 For CLI to be able to access your database, you will need to create `mikro-orm.config.js` file that
 exports your ORM configuration.

+> Your ORM configuration file can export the Promise, like:
+> `export default Promise.resolve({...});`.

 TypeScript is also supported, just enable `useTsNode` flag in your
 `package.json` file.
 There you can also set up array of possible paths to `mikro-orm.config` file,
 as well as use different file name: